bibanon/macrochan-scraper/README.md

 <br><center><div id=datebar>Showing 0-20 of 45175<a href="/search.php?&offset=20"> &gt;&gt; </a></div><BR></center>
 ```

-Since `search.php` uses Javascript to make search queries, we will need to obtain a static HTML version of each view.
-We put together the Bash + Wget script `1-search-query.sh` to create a whole folder of these.

 Once we have a list of all the offset pages, we need to extract the image view URLs from it.
-[Ghost.py](http://jeanphix.me/Ghost.py/) will be necessary to make the Javascript run, and also allows us to execute handy Javascript functions such as `.querySelectorAll()`.
+We can use the handy Python libraries request and BeautifulSoup to scrape the HTML.
+Better yet, we can use the [RoboBrowser](https://github.com/jmcarp/robobrowser), which combines the two into a browser for robots.

 The key is to extract any URL encased with the following tag: